sunng87/slacker/README.md

 ## Performance

 Some performance tests was executed while I'm developing slacker.
-Currently, I have some rough results:

-* Tested on HP DL360 (dual 6 core X5650, 2.66GHz): A single slacker
+A simple test client is [here](https://gist.github.com/1449860).
+With the client, as tested on HP DL360 (dual 6 core X5650, 2.66GHz), a single client (50 connections, 50 threads) performed 500000 calls in 48862 msecs (TPS is about **10232**).
-server has **10000+** TPS with cpu usage only about 35%.

-Some formal performance benchmarks are coming soon.
+Some formal performance benchmark is coming soon.

 ## License